Research Opportunities

 Graduate Research

-Enrollees in QC Master’s and CUNY Doctoral programs are heavily involved in research in the Biology Department.
-For information about doctoral programs, please see our Doctoral Studies page, or go to the relevant program at the CUNY Graduate Center as our doctoral programs are based there.
-For information about graduate research or admission to the Biology Master’s program, see our Master’s Degrees page or contact our Graduate Research Coordinator (GRC: David Lahti).
-To register for graduate research courses or tutorial, please use the following form:
+Enrollees in QC Master’s and CUNY PhD programs are heavily involved in research in the Biology Department.
+For information on doctoral programs, please visit our Doctoral Studies page or the relevant program at the CUNY Graduate Center, where our doctoral programs are based.
+For information on the Biology Master’s program, please see our Master’s Degrees page or contact our Graduate Research Coordinator (GRC: David Lahti).
+To register for graduate research courses or tutorial, please use the form below and have it signed by your mentor and the GRC.
+To submit it electronically, please seek your mentor’s approval—they will email the GRC, who will take it from there.